This post may contain affiliate links. Please read our disclosure policy.

 pot roast covered with broth and vegetables in a pot.

-1. Pour in the beef broth and add the bay leaf and dried rosemary.
-The liquid should come about halfway up the sides of the roast, so add a little more broth if necessary.
+1. Pour in the broth and add the bay leaf and rosemary.
+The broth should come about halfway up the beef—add more if needed.

-1. Bring to a boil, then reduce the heat to low.
-Cover and simmer gently on the stove for 3 1/2 hours, until the meat is tender and pulls apart easily with a fork.
+1. Bring to a boil, then reduce heat to low.
+Cover and simmer for 3 1/2 hours, until the meat is tender and easy to shred with a fork.

 pot roast with vegetables on a plate next to a bowl of mashed potatoes.